yusufyilmaz00/Integral-Project-ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 As an HRM, I want to register a collaborator with a job and fundamental characteristics.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->The following data is requierd: name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM **From the client clarifications:**
+>The following data is required: name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM

+**From the client clarifications:**